Talaween/Grant/README.md

 ```

 * action: one of the following create/read/update/delete
-* fields: the fields the role can access from the resource, writting in this format e.g. "title, mainText, publishedDate"
+* fields: the fields the role can access from the resource, writting in this format e.g. "title, mainText, publishedDate". you can also specify all fields "*" and exclude some fields with "!", e.g. "*, !note"
 * records: the condition(s) that allow the role to access this resource, see below for explanations on conditions
 * limit: is a Limit object